Sullivan Center: Architecture

 The building is remarkable for its steel-framed structure, which allowed a dramatic increase in window area created by bay-wide windows, which in turn allowed for the greatest amount of daylight into the building interiors.
 This steel framed structure uses the post-and-lintel technique to provide a strong, light, and fireproof steel skeleton.
 The exterior of the building consists of a grid of piers and spandrels that reveals the post-and-lintel technique that supports the building.
 The design was the first use of what became known as the Chicago window.
 At street level, the broad expanses of glass allowed for larger displays of merchandise to outside pedestrian traffic creating the idea of the sidewalk showcase.
 In between the windows were bands of terra cotta, replacing an earlier plan for white Georgia marble, to save cost and weight and to avoid delays arising from a stonecutter's strike.
 The design featured bronze-plated cast-iron ornamental work above the rounded tower.
 The project also included a fire suppression sprinkler system, supplied from a 40 ft water tower on the roof.

 Sullivan designed the corner entry to be seen from both State and Madison.
 The attractive ornamentation above the entrance would give the store an elegant and unique persona important to the building's competition with neighboring stores.
 The building is one of the classic structures of the Chicago school.
 The way this technique was used on the lower floors of the building was so elaborate that it used the natural lighting and shadows to seem almost as if it were magically floating above the ground.
 The top floor of the 1899 and 1904 sections of the building were recessed to create a narrow loggia topped by an intricately detailed cornice that projected beyond the facade of the building.
 This was removed around 1948 and the 12th floor redesigned to replicate the lower floors.

-In the early years of development there was an addition that grew to be very valuable in spotting the building from afar.
-This addition was the pedestrian bridge that connected the train station, behind the store on Wabash Avenue, to the second floor of the Sullivan Center.
-This too was coated in elaborate metalwork and provided a sense of special entry to those who used it.